 For we know that all the creation groans together and travails together until now.
 And not only (they), but even ourselves, having the first-fruit of the ruach, also we ourselves groan inside ourselves, awaiting adoption—the redemption of our body (from sin).
 (Rom.
 8:22-23)

-In order to bring about our adoption and position as heirs, the preexistent Yahushua was sent to earth as a man.
+To bring about our adoption and position as heirs, the preexistent Yahushua was sent to earth as a man.
 Saul writes:

 But when came the fullness of the time, Yahweh sent forth his son, coming out of a woman, coming under the Torah (of Moses), that he might ransom those under the Torah (of Moses), that we might receive the adoption.
 But because you are sons, Yahweh sent forth the ruach of his son into your innermost-selves, crying “Abba (Father)!”
 So, no longer are you a bondman but a son; and if a son, also heir of Yahweh through the messiah.
 (Gal.
 4:4–7)